daniel-ilett/shaders-portal/README.md

 ## Overview

 This project is all about portals.
-Stepping outside of pure shader work and into the world of C# scripting, this series goes a lot more in-depth with the link between scripting and shaders than my existing series have so far, highlighting the importance of making both sides work together.
+Stepping outside of pure shader work and into the world of C# scripting, this series goes a lot more in-depth with the link between scripting and shaders than my previous work, highlighting the importance of making both sides work together.

 This project goes in-depth with: **cubemaps**, **stencil buffers**, **oblique near-plane projection**, **linear algebra and spaces**, **rigidbodies and collision**.